harshalmadnani/near-api/DEPLOYMENT.md

 **Logs Access:**
 - Go to Render Dashboard → Your Service → Logs
 - Real-time logs available during deployment and runtime

+**Common Render Issues:**

+1. **"pnpm install" command not found**
+   - Solution: Use `npm install` instead of `pnpm install` in build command
+   - Alternative: Add `npm install -g pnpm` before the build command

+2. **"Service Root Directory missing"**
+   - Solution: Ensure your repository is properly connected
+   - Check that all files are committed and pushed to GitHub

+3. **Build timeout**
+   - Solution: Use npm instead of pnpm for faster builds
+   - Alternative: Increase build timeout in Render dashboard

+4. **Port issues**
+   - Render automatically sets PORT environment variable
+   - Your app should use `process.env.PORT` (already configured)

 ## 🎯 Next Steps